Dramatically perched atop a hill overlooking the river is one of Prague’s most famous and must-see sights – the incredible Prague Castle!

 Related Article: The Best Hidden Gems in Prague

 Prague Castle Facts

 - The gigantic Prague Castle is the largest ancient castle in the world and is a proud Guinness World Record Holder.

-- With gothic palaces, renaissance buildings, Romanesque basilicas and baroque spires and decorations encompassed within its walls, Prague Castle is home to almost every major architectural style of the last 1000 years!
+- With gothic palaces, Renaissance buildings, Romanesque basilicas, and baroque spires and decorations encompassed within its walls, Prague Castle is home to almost every major architectural style of the last 1000 years!

-- Throughout its history, Prague Castle has been home to the Kings of Bohemia, the Hapsburg Emperors, and modern-day Czech Presidents, while Adolf Hitler spent a night in the castle when the Nazis occupied the country in the second world war.
+- Throughout its history, Prague Castle has been home to the Kings of Bohemia, the Hapsburg Emperors, and modern-day Czech Presidents, while Adolf Hitler spent a night in the castle when the Nazis occupied the country during the second world war.